In the introduction, we discussed the general goal of this part, which is to characterize the sampling distribution of estimators of the form \[

 33.1 Discrete Convolutions

 and so on.
-Once we know how to calculate the distribution of the sum of two independent random variables, we can calculate the distribution of the sum of any number of independent random variables.
+Once we know how to calculate the distribution of the sum of two independent random variables, we can calculate the distribution of the sum of any number of independent random variables by simply iterating the process.

 Let \(X\) and \(Y\) be independent discrete random variables with PMFs \(f_X(x)\) and \(f_Y(y)\), respectively.
 The method for determining the PMF of \(S = X + Y\) is straightforward in theory but difficult in practice.

-This method is summarized in the following theorem.
+This recipe is summarized in the following theorem.

 Example 33.1 (Sum of independent Poissons) Let \(X \sim \text{Poisson}(\mu_1)\) and \(Y \sim \text{Poisson}(\mu_2)\) be independent.
 What is the distribution of \(S = X+Y\)?